wbrawner/SimpleMarkdown/README.md

     ./gradlew assembleDebug

-### ACRA
+### Crashlytics

-SimpleMarkdown makes use of [ACRA](https://github.com/ACRA/acra) for crash reports.
-This requires the presence of the `app/acra.properties` file for building.
-For your convenience, a `app/acra.properties.sample` file has been provided.
+SimpleMarkdown makes use of Firebase Crashlytics for error reporting.
+You'll need to follow the [Get started with Firebase Crashlytics](https://firebase.google .com/docs/crashlytics/get-started?platform=android) guide in order to build the project.

 ## Contributing